FAQ - Frequently Asked Questions

 » What does Amahi mean?

-Amahi does not mean much in the real world now.
+Amahi does not mean anything today.

 He chose the beautiful one, Amahi.